TodePond/TodePondDotCom/wikiblogarden/blending/goals/community/readme.md

 ## My answer

-Tune in next time to hear my answer! and also some blind-spots I identified.
+Tune in next time to hear my answer!
 Subscribe to my [feed](/feed) or see all my posts by going...

+by going...

 <br>